agschnitzer/multitenant/README.md

 ### How to initialise

-In order to use the application, a user must be logged in This authentication process returns a Bearer token which is used for all other requests.
+In order to use the application, a user must be logged in.
+This authentication process returns a Bearer token which is used for all other requests.

 #### 1. *POST* request to `api/v1/user/signup`.
 ```json